Kitz ADSL Broadband Information

 Reed Solomon encoding is a form of block (or algebraic) coding.
 Depending on the algorithm used the encoder at the sending end inserts "x" number of parity bits into the payload data.

-This new output is called a codeword, and its length is the the original data plus the check symbols after it has encoded.
+This new output is called a codeword, and its length is the the original data plus the check symbols after it has been encoded.

 Different levels of redundancy can be applied.
 Obviously the more check bits that are used gives higher chance of data recovery, but will cause a higher increase in latency.
 Some routers will show the level applied by the DLM. eg